the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 console.log(`My avatar arrived the desired destination.`);
 ~~~~~~~

 You can see a reapting pattern here which can grow very much in size once your avatar attempts to move a lot of steps.
-Hence you could say that this example isn't DRY.
-Let's see how this looks in a loop statement:
+Hence you could say that this example isn't DRY, because you are repeating yourself and with thousand of steps you couldn't keep up writing code anymore.
+So let's see how this looks like in a loop statement:

 {title="index.js",lang="javascript"}
 ~~~~~~~